Military history of Singapore

-Singapore has had an history of armed conflict and personnel dating to the colonial period.
+Singapore has had a history of armed conflict and personnel dating to the colonial period.

 Colonial period

 The Singapore Volunteer Rifle Corps, a private organisation, was formed after the 1854 Hokkien-Teochew riots that occurred between the respective Chinese secret societies from 5 to 17 May that year.
 The conflict caused widespread unrest and loss of life on the island, and was severe enough for the police to require the support of the military, some marines, special constables, sepoys and even convicts to restore order.
 More than 500 people were killed and 300 houses burned down.
 Its numbers eventually dwindled to a small half-company, and the corps was disbanded in December 1887.

 In February 1888, the corps was revived as the Singapore Volunteer Artillery Corps (SVA).
 It was the first unit in the British Empire, regular or auxiliary, to field the Maxim Gun.
 The guns arrived in 1889 and were funded by donations from the Sultan of Johor, members of the various communities in Singapore and prominent businessmen.

 In 1901, the SVA was renamed the Singapore Volunteer Corps (SVC), due to its diverse sub-units.
 It comprised artillery, infantry, engineers and rifle sections.
 During World War I, the SVC helped to quell the Sepoy Mutiny of 1915, which resulted in the deaths of 11 volunteers.
 The first infantry unit was formed at Raffles Institution by volunteers on 15 May 1901.

 In 1922, the SVC was amalgamated with the Penang and Province Wellesley Volunteer Corps, Malacca Volunteer Corps, and Labuan Volunteer Defence Detachment to form the Straits Settlements Volunteer Force (SSVF).
 In 1928, the SSVF infantry was re-organised into 4 battalions.
 The 1st and 2nd battalions consisted of members of the Singapore Volunteer Corps (1,250 men).
 Besides the infantry, the rest of the SSVF consisted of the Singapore Royal Artillery (SRA), Singapore Royal Engineers, Singapore Armoured Car Company and 3 ambulance units.